 - You can give each image a meaningful name and save it in a specific location.

-- You can save the image as different file types.
+- You can save the image as a different file type.

 To save an image as a new file:

 - In Normal View, right-click the picture that you want to save and then click Save as Picture.